-The Suspension System is the entire assembly of wheels, springs, dampers, load-bearing structure, and other components which support the vehicle carbody, and which perform all the functions described in Section 2.2.
+The Suspension System is the entire assembly of wheels, springs, dampers, load-bearing structure, and other components which support the vehicle car body, and which perform all the functions described in Section 2.2.

-The most commonly used suspension system on passenger rail vehicles is the basic two-axle truck (called bogie in European English), with the carbody supported by two trucks.
+The most commonly used suspension system on passenger rail vehicles is the basic two-axle truck (called bogie in European English), with the car body supported by two trucks.
 A typical truck is illustrated in Figure 2.1.
 The principal parts of a truck are:

-- A Wheelset, consisting of two wheels connected by an axle, and axle journal bearings.
-Usually wheels are solidly attached to the axle, but independently rotating wheels are used in a few designs. - A Primary Suspension, connecting the wheelset to the truck frame, and providing the required stiffness and freedom of movement in all co-ordinates.
+- A Wheel set, consisting of two wheels connected by an axle, and axle journal bearings.
+Usually wheels are solidly attached to the axle, but independently rotating wheels are used in a few designs. - A Primary Suspension, connecting the wheel set to the truck frame, and providing the required stiffness and freedom of movement in all coordinates.
 In particular, the primary suspension provides sufficient vertical and roll flexibility to reasonably equalize vertical wheel-rail loads, and lateral and yaw stiffness to give the desired dynamic stability and curving performance. - A Truck Frame, providing a structural connection between the primary and secondary suspension.
-The truck frame may be a one-piece rigid structure, or may incorporate articulation joints or flexible structures.
+The truck frame may be a one-piece rigid structure, or may incorporate articulation joints or flexible structures. - A Brake System, usually consisting of axle-mounted disk or clasp brakes acting on the wheel tread.